ismailh/CpanelWHM-PreConfig/README.md

-# Cpanel & WHM-PreConfig v7.0.0
+# WHM/cPanel PreConfig v7.0.0 - All-in-One Deployment

 Automated, robust, and highly secure deployment script to install and configure cPanel/WHM along with essential server plugins like LiteSpeed, CloudLinux, and JetBackup 5.
 Designed to save significant time and ensure standard security baselines when provisioning new cPanel production servers.